Is marriage counseling or relationship therapy right for me?

 What about the cost?

-The fee for therapy is charged on an hourly basis - ranging from $120 to $220 per hour - depending upon the therapist and the specific type of service required (i.e. initial consultation, one-hour therapy session, all-day marriage intensive therapy, etc.)
+The fee for therapy is charged on an hourly basis, ranging from $120 to $300 - depending upon the therapist, experience, and the specific type of service required (i.e. initial consultation, one-hour therapy session, all-day marriage intensive therapy, etc.)

 Counseling involves an investment of time, money, and effort.
 As such, you should only seek professional help if you are motivated and willing to work with your partner to bring about a meaningful change in your relationship.
 In considering the cost of therapy, it is important to not only consider the hourly fee of the therapist, but the length and estimated overall cost of treatment.
 Each person and each couple is unique.
 Some clients may only require a single consultation session.
 Other clients - based on need and circumstances - may require a longer period of on-going weekly or bi-weekly therapy sessions to realize desired changes.
 We will be glad to discuss your particular needs and what therapeutic format might be best suited to your needs.
 There is no guarantee that marriage counseling will preserve a particular marriage, since the decision to remain married or end the relationship belongs to each partner.
 However, in purely financial terms - the cost of marriage counseling is a mere fraction of the cost of divorce or on-going relationship conflict.